 Applying without meeting the admission requirements

-Furthermore, if you get admitted to the MSc in Digital Design and Interactive Technologies without meeting the admission requirements, it is a prerequisite that you pass a course within the field of programming or databases and/or design research methods (read more under ‘Information about admission’).
+Furthermore, if you get admitted to the MSc in Digital Design and Interactive Technologies without meeting the admission requirements, it is a prerequisite that you pass a course within the field of programming or databases and/or qualitative methods (read more under ‘Information about admission’).

 Application procedure for Digital Design & Interactive Technologies

 When you apply, you must upload the following documentation.
 If you have the legal right to be admitted and you apply right after completing your bachelor's degree, you do not have to document the following: